kareim-y/COEAv2/README.md

 3. Once this is complete ensure that you have the following folder structure:
    LCA/
    └── FUSE/
-4. Using the links available in the _Datasets_ section, install the datasets and move them into the `Project Data` Folder which is located inside the `FUSE/FUSE_py3` folder.
+4. Install the datasets required from Peterenix and geoSCOUT and move them into the `Project Data` Folder which is located inside the `FUSE/FUSE_py3` folder.
 5. This should be your folder structre now:
    LCA/
    └── FUSE/